vyperlang/vyper/SECURITY.md

 ## Reporting a Vulnerability

 - If you think you have found a security vulnerability caused by the compiler with a project that has used Vyper, please report the vulnerability to the relevant project's security disclosure program before reporting to us.
-Additionally, please submit the compiler vulnerability at https://github.com/vyperlang/vyper/security/advisories.
+Additionally, please privately disclose the compiler vulnerability at https://github.com/vyperlang/vyper/security/advisories.

 - **Please Do Not Log An Issue** mentioning the vulnerability.